nju33/tirashi-observer-bot/README.md

        clasp run _initScriptProperties \
          --params '{"TIRASHI_URL": "url1,url2,..."}'
        ```
-        If you want to search words from multiple flyers, you can specify a value separeting `,`
+        If you want to search words from multiple flyers, you can specify a value separated by `,`.

 ## Hosting

 This project makes very small use of the hosting feature of Firebase.
-It is for using icon in a Line message.
+It is for using icons in a Line message.

-Its preparing is the following.
+Its preparation is the following.

 ```bash
 # Install Firebase